 Who you honor or dishonor effects your future.

-Lets believe God to help us see each other thru the eyes of Jesus.
+Let’s believe God to help us see each other through the eyes of Jesus.

 I am personally praying and believing for God working with God relationships, thank you Jesus.

 John Gillies, in his 1795 classic Accounts of Revivals, noted what he perceived as the marks of a revivalist.

 1. They were earnest about the great work of the ministry on which they had entered.
 They felt that as ministers of the Gospel they dared not act otherwise.
 They dared not throw less than their whole soul into the conflict.
 They dared not take their ease.
 They dared not be indifferent to the issue when professing to lead the hosts of the living God against the armies of the prince of darkness.